zefrenchwan/panorama/README.md

 ### Interactions

+Both session secret and cookie secret are generated on the fly as random values.
-You may want to change on a regular basis the `COOKIE_SECRET` value in `interactions/Dockerfile`.
+You may want to use a different security strategy.